 Debriefing has to occur respecting confidentiality as it's your time to talk.
 It's best done with someone you feel comfortable with and this does not have to be your line manager.
-The purpose is to off load your emotions not to find a new way of doing things.
-It is not a problem solving meeting it's talking about how you feel.
+The purpose is to share and process your emotions and to come to a further understanding and possible resolution.